ajikia15/sweeftgallery/README.md

 3. `npm install`
 4. `npm run dev`

-I would never make .env variables public but since it's limited to 50 calls/hour, there's not much to abuse.
+I would never make .env variables public but since Unsplash's API limits to calls to 50/hour, there's not much to abuse.